One Galaxy Sample to Rule Them All: Halo Occupation Distribution Modeling of DES Year 3 Source Galaxies: HOD priors for cosmological analyses

 To do this we generate noisy and biased realizations of our fiducial DES source selection.
 We use the 100 draws from the {\sc{UniverseMachine}} posterior applied to the Bolshoi-Planck simulation described in Section \ref{sec:robust}.
 We additionally treat the bias and gaussian scatter in each of $T$, $i$, $r$, and $z$ as parameters.
 For these 8 parameters we Latin-hypercube sample over conservative ranges informed by the expected errors in DES photometry and range in galaxy size-stellar mass relations reported in the literature.
 To each {\sc{UniverseMachine}} realization we assign 10 sets of bias and scatter parameters and recompute the source HOD for each.
 This process generates a total of 1000 realizations of the DES source HOD at each of our redshift snapshots.

 The variation in resulting HOD relations at a given redshift is therefore representative of our uncertainty on the underlying quantities that impact DES source selection.
 We fit the central and satellite term of each of these HOD realizations with the parametrization presented in Section \ref{subsec:HOD_parametrization}.
 The mean and standard deviation of the fitted HOD parameters are reported in Table \ref{tab:HOD-best} and will serve as the basis for priors in a future HOD analysis of the DES source galaxies.
+We note that the redshift evolution of the HOD we observe in Table \ref{tab:HOD-best} is not significant in redshift intervals equal to the photometric uncertainty of the COSMOS/UltraVISTA galaxies.